IoT-Dude/iot-dude.github.io/index.md

+# Reflections: Regurgitated, Rehashed, Researched
-# Data analysis and Social Dynamics
+## Data analysis and Social Dynamics

 Patrik Ackell is the IoT-Dude
 <br>